EtainUpton/Assessment2019MachineLearning-Statistics/README.md

 Appropriate analysis of the relationship between the median house price and whether the house borders the river, with good explanations of the analysis.
 *	60% Predict;
 Well-trained neural network providing decent predictions of house prices based on the other variables.
 Good explanations of how to use the neural network and how it works.

+#####Reminder on how to add a Jupyter Notebook
+I reviewed a repository I previously submitted for a different module in which I had submitted a Jupyter Notebook.
+I accessed Jupyter via the Anaconda Navigator as shown in the below screenshot;

+I should employ the use of Markdown cells – these cells allow the user to type text into the cell, but the cell will not expect Python code – it will expect text.

+In order to utilise the Markdown Cell functionality the user must go to ‘Cell Type’ and click ‘Markdown’.

+Some useful notes from the 'Jupyter Keyboard Shortcuts Video';

+* For headings = #
+* For bullet points = -
+* Edit mode = green
+* Command mode = blue (not in edit mode)
+* Purpose of command mode = enable use of keyboard shortcuts more effectively.
+Example: move from cell to cell with the up and down keys.
+* To move from edit to command mode: press Escape button on keyboard
+* To move from command to edit = press enter

+Some useful notes;
+* How to change from a code cell to a markdown cell: press ‘m’ for markdown on your keyboard.
+* To convert back to code from markdown: press ‘y’
+* You can type any valid python code into a code cell.
+Then hold down shift & enter.
+Output provided to jupyter and displayed under the cell.
+* Markdown cells: double click on the rendered cell to edit it again.

+I utilised a github guide named ‘Mastering Markdown’; https://guides.github.com/features/mastering-markdown/

+* One # = top level heading.
+* To make markdown cells to look more attractive (to render the cell) hold down shift and press enter on keyboard.